MSc Advanced Electrical Power & Energy Systems

 • Start date: September

-• Accreditation: Fully accredited by the Institution of Engineering and Technology (IET)
+• Accreditation: Institution of Engineering & Technology

 • Study mode and duration: 21 months full-time